ebloc/ebloc-broker/docs/quickstart.rst

 Client should put his Slurm script inside a file called ``run.sh``.
-Please note that you do not have to identify ``-n`` and ``-t`` parameters, since they will be overritten with arguments provided by the client on the cluster end
+Please note that you do not have to identify ``-n`` and ``-t`` parameters, since they will be overritten with arguments provided by the client on the provider end

 Target into the folder you want to submit and do: ``ipfs add -r .`` You will see something similiar with following output: